asyarb/babel-plugin-style-props-emotion/README.md

 ## Features

 - Support for **all** CSS properties.
-- Use values from your `<ThemeProvider>` and `theme`, or just use plain CSS units and properties.
+- Use values from your `<ThemeProvider>`, or just use plain CSS units and properties.
 - Use arrays for responsive styles.
 - Customizable variants.
-- Optionally removes all style props from rendered HTML & JSX.
+- Optionally remove all style props from rendered HTML & JSX.

 ## Getting Started